Octal450/MD-80/README.md

 # MD-80
-A very advanced simulation of the McDonnell Douglas MD-80 for FlightGear by Josh Davidson (Octal450).
+A very advanced simulation of the McDonnell Douglas MD-80 for FlightGear.

-- Flight Dynamics: Josh Davidson (Octal450)
-- Systems: Josh Davidson (Octal450)
-- Instruments: Josh Davidson (Octal450), Jonathan Redpath (legoboyvdlp), Gary Neely (Buckaroo), chad3006
-- 3D/Textures: Gary Neely (Buckaroo), Jonathan Redpath (legoboyvdlp)

 Present pack includes the following McDonnell Douglas MD-80 variants:
 - MD-82